gyorilab/indra_db/doc/rest_api_doc/rest_api.rst

 ``POST https://db.indra.bio/statements/from_hashes``

-Like the previous endpoint, this endpoint uses hashes to retrieve Statements, however instead of only being allowed one at a time, a bach of hashes may be sent as json data.
-Because data is sent, this is a POST request, even though you are in practice "getting" information.
+Like the previous endpoint, this endpoint uses hashes to retrieve Statements, however instead of only being allowed one at a time, a batch of hashes may be sent as json data.
 There are no special parameters for this endpoint.
-The json data should be formatted as:
+The json data for the POST request should be formatted as:

 .. code-block:: json